-Named for the noted civil rights activist, suffragist, and journalist, the Ida B. Wells Gateway is for women of African descent who want to explore culture, identity, leadership and civic engagement as the foundation for their active participation in the college community.
+Named for the noted civil rights activist, suffragist, and journalist, the Ida B. Wells Living Learning Community is for women of African descent who want to explore culture, identity, leadership and civic engagement as the foundation for their active participation in the college community.
 Additional application and interview are required.

 Who may apply?
-Ida B. Wells is open to freshmen in the Residential College for Women and is designed specifically for women of African descent.
+Ida B. Wells is open to first year women of African descent.
 Your academic qualifications and service learning experience will be considered.

 Will I take classes as part of Ida B. Wells?
 Yes, your academic advisor will assist you in creating your schedule.
 Here are some courses that may be included: